jaketreacher/docker-media-stack/docs/tutorial/building-images.md

         apt-get update && \
         apt-get install nzbdrone -y
     VOLUME [ "/media", "/downloads" ]
+    EXPOSE 8989
     CMD ["/usr/bin/mono", "/opt/NzbDrone/NzbDrone.exe", "--nobrowser"]
     ```

+    It's a lot easier than expected – I've pretty much just copied the instructions from the official documentation while stripping any use of `sudo`.
+Commands inside of docker will run as the root user.

     Since each instruction will create a new layer, I've opted to combine `RUN` into a single step.
 For a production image, this is the preferred method as it will make the image smaller.

+    You may also notice I've included `EXPOSE`.
+This serves as a type of documentation between the person who builds the image and the person who runs the container, and will appear when inspecting an image.
+Although this won't publish the port, it is good practice to include this.
     </details>

     ---